codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 <script src="https://gist.github.com/codenart/22ab375e9ab434ad549ec21ee64cd1f6.js">
 </script>

-In the example above, what we expect is a string concatenation.
-But, we've put there a number and ...it just works.
+In the example above, what we expect is a string concatenation; But, we've put there a number and ...it just works.
 This is a smart feature of JavaScript which automatically convert the number to a string before the concatenation is processed and help us to simplify our works.